Connecting servers to a VLAN

 sudo netplan apply

-Let’s also check whether the address has been assigned on the interface:
+Also check if the address has been assigned on the interface:

 3. Ping addresses on the local network

-Now the servers are connected to each other using VLAN.
+The servers are now connected to each other using VLANs.

 4. Install the VLAN package